blue-yard/ethereum-blob-simulator/README.md

 This simulator helps visualize and understand how Ethereum's blob space market dynamics work, particularly focusing on the relationship between blob fees, transaction throughput, and user behavior.

-For example, here's how Ethereum will function with 16MB blobs doing 10k TPS:
+For example, here's how Ethereum will function with 16MB of blobs per block doing 10k TPS:

 ![](/16mb-10ktps.png)

 Fwoah that's a lot of burn!

 ## Live Demo

 Try it out here: [Ethereum Blob Simulator](https://ethereum-blob-simulator.netlify.app/)

 ## Overview